LosGlennos/NetSQS.Mock/README.md

 # NetSQS.Mock

 A mocking library to use together with NetSQS.
-Is used to simplify testing.
+Is used to simplify testing of the NetSQS implementation.

 ## Usage